 Navigating the complex world of special needs vocabulary can be challenging and sometimes frustrating, especially when words mean one thing in common usage, and a different thing in therapeutic situations.
 Your ABA professional may use words in a different way than you do.
 Two of the most frequently used words that might cause some confusion are “punishment” and “reinforcement”.
+So what is the difference between reinforcement vs punishment?

 In common usage, punishment is something bad, a penalty for acting in an unwanted way.
 A child disobeys his parent, and the child gets punished by losing access to electronics.
 The desired effect of the punishment is that the child will not disobey again.
 Reinforcement, on the other hand, is a reward or a prize for doing something right.
 A child cleans her room when asked and gets to watch her favorite show on TV.